SimonJackson24/AMSLPR/docs/raspberry_pi5_installation_guide.md

 4. Create a Python virtual environment
 5. Install required Python packages
 6. Install Hailo TPU drivers and SDK
-7. Set up the AMSLPR service
+7. Set up the VisiGate service
 8. Configure the system for automatic startup

 ### Step 7: Verify the Installation